 How can an EEA user remove consent?

-If an EEA user originally consents to receive personalized ads, but changes their mind later, they can easily update their ad privacy settings by clicking on an ad privacy settings option at the bottom of the site.
+If an EEA user originally consents to receive personalized ads, but changes their mind later, they can easily update their ad privacy settings by clicking on the ‘Update Privacy Preferences’ option at the bottom of the site (only visible in EEA countries).

 The short answer for now is yes, depending on the percentage of EU traffic your site receives.
 Non-personalized ads don’t currently pay as well as ads based on a user’s browser history.
 Preliminary studies show up to 50% of EU users may consent to personalized ads when given the choice, so our consent framework lets you recapture as much of that revenue as possible.